kibuchijw/alx-low_level_programming/0x0E-structures_typedef/README.md

 3. Function that prints a struct dog
 4. Give the type struct dog a new name, dog_t
 5. Function that creates a new dog
+6. Function that frees memory allocated to new dog